GiovaniPM/MyCourses/PlantUML/Template Projeto.md

 'printscale weekly zoom 6

 ' Day watching
-'today is YYYY/MM/DD and is colored in Yellow
-'today is 14 days after start and is colored in Yellow today is colored in $TODAY_COLOR
+'today is YYYY/MM/DD and is colored in $TODAY_COLOR 'today is 14 days after start and is colored in $TODAY_COLOR today is colored in $TODAY_COLOR

 ' Working Days